easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 ### Why We Can't Auto-Authenticate with GitHub OAuth:

-**Q-IDE is a LOCAL APP**
+**Top Dog is a LOCAL APP**
 ```
 Your Computer:
-  ├─ Q-IDE Backend (Python, port 8000)
+  ├─ Top Dog Backend (Python, port 8000)
-  ├─ Q-IDE Frontend (React, port 1431)
+  ├─ Top Dog Frontend (React, port 1431)
   └─ Your credentials (saved locally)
 ```

 **GitHub OAuth Flow:**
 ```
-Step 1: Q-IDE → GitHub
+Step 1: Top Dog → GitHub
   "Please let me access user's Copilot"

 GitHub: "OK, but this is a LOCAL APP"

-GitHub: "I can't verify if this is really the official Q-IDE"
+GitHub: "I can't verify if this is really the official Top Dog"

 GitHub: "I need an explicit API key instead"

-GitHub: "This way you confirm you want Q-IDE to have access"
+GitHub: "This way you confirm you want Top Dog to have access"
 ```

 **vs VS Code OAuth:**